Freely-Given-org/Biblelator/Documentation/GettingStarted.md

     When Biblelator is run the first time, it tries to create a BiblelatorData folder in the user's home folder.
 Inside there, it creates a BiblelatorSettings folder and the file Biblelator.ini inside that.
+The idea of the settings file is that Biblelator tries to remember the size and position of open windows plus the current Scripture reference position, and to return to the last values when the program is restarted.

-This file can be viewed (or even changed if you are careful) with a simple text editor program.
+    The settings file can be viewed (or even changed if you are careful) with a simple text editor program.
 (If Notepad doesn't work, try Wordpad.)

-    The idea of the settings file is that Biblelator tries to remember the size and position of open windows plus the current Scripture reference position, and to return to the last values when the program is restarted.
+Just make sure that Biblelator is closed if you are editing settings, otherwise your changes may be overwritten when Biblelator exits.

     If you want to reset Biblelator to its default settings, the settings file can be renamed (e.g., to Biblelator.ini.bak) or deleted (if you're sure you don't want to